Children’s Country Child Care (CCCC)

 Children's Country Child Care

-Children's Country Child Care is licensed to care for Preschoolers 33 months to 6 years old that are toilet trained and not enrolled in Kindergarten.
+Children's Country Child Care is licensed to care for Preschoolers 36 months to 6 years old that are toilet trained and not enrolled in Kindergarten.
+Children must be enrolled in one of our preschool classes in order to enroll in our child care.

 We will be open the week after Labor Day and end the last week of May, provided there is still a need once Preschool ends right before Memorial Day weekend.
 We will be closed during the summer months.
 Check the calendar for a few additional dates around holidays or training dates that we will be closed.
 Our child care/extended day program will follow the preschool calendar and be closed when preschool is closed.